Nikolai Yezhov: Early life and career

-Yezhov was born either in Saint Petersburg, according to his official Soviet biography, or in southwest Lithuania (probably Veiveriai, Marijampolė or Kaunas).
-Although Yezhov claimed to be born in Saint Petersburg, hoping to "portray (himself) in the guise of a deeply-rooted proletarian", he confessed when interrogated that his father Ivan Yezhov came from a well-off Russian peasant family from the village of Volkhonshino.
-He worked as a musician, railroad switchman, forest warden, head of a brothel, and as a housepainting contractor employing a couple of hired workers.
-His mother Anna Antonovna Yezhova was Lithuanian.
+For most of his life, Yezhov reported that he was born in Saint Petersburg.
+However, during interrogations, he claimed to have lied about his birthplace to "portray (himself) in the guise of a deeply-rooted proletarian", instead stating that, according to his mother, he was born in Marijampolė, Suwałki Governorate (modern-day Lithuania).
+He also confessed to lying about his socioeconomic background, relating that his father Ivan Yezhov came from a well-off Russian peasant family from Volkhonshino, a village located in Krapivna, Tula Oblast, while his mother Anna Antonovna Yezhova was Lithuanian.
+However, his confessions may not be reliable since there is a high chance they could have been forced.

+According to Yezhov, his father went to Marijampolė while serving in a military band, and after being demobilized, he worked as railroad switchman and forest warden.
+On further questioning, he acknowledged his father ran a teahouse which operated as a front for a brothel, becoming a housepainting contractor when the business shut down.
 Despite writing in his official biographical forms that he knew Lithuanian and Polish, he denied this in his later interrogations.
+Yezhov instead claimed that while both of his parents were Lithuanian speakers, he only learnt a few phrases and words of Lithuanian and Polish, as well as some Yiddish, during his later military service.

 He completed only his elementary education.
 From 1909 to 1915, he worked as a tailor's assistant and factory worker.
 From 1915 until 1917, Yezhov served in the Imperial Russian Army.
 He joined the Bolsheviks on 5 May 1917, in Vitebsk, six months before the October Revolution.
 During the Russian Civil War (1917–1922), he fought in the Red Army.
 After February 1922, he worked in the political system, mostly as a secretary of various regional committees of the Communist Party.
 In 1927, he was transferred to the Accounting and Distribution Department of the Party where he worked as an instructor and acting head of the department.
 From 1929 to 1930, he was the Deputy People's Commissar for Agriculture.
 In November 1930, he was appointed head of several departments of the Communist Party: the departments of special affairs, personnel, and industry.
 In 1934, he was elected to the Central Committee of the Communist Party; in the next year he became a secretary of the Central Committee.
 From February 1935 to March 1939, he was also the Chairman of the Central Commission for Party Control.

 Nadezhda Mandelstam, who met Yezhov at Sukhum in the early thirties, did not perceive anything ominous in his manner or appearance; her impression of him was that of a "modest and rather agreeable person".